Skip to main content

 1. Contact your dental office to find out if virtual dentistry services are offered, how they are scheduled, and how appointments are set up.
 You can also use software or apps that allow you to receive help from dentists other than your own.

-2. Ensure that you have the technology (such as conferencing software or mobile app) for video and audio communication with your dentist.
+2. Ensure that you have the technology (such as an internet and web cam-enabled computer or mobile device) for video and audio communication with your dentist.

 3. Fill out any required paperwork.
 This might include an intake form, patient consent and new patient form if it’s a first-time meeting.